Cameron (wrestler): Professional wrestling career

-World Wrestling Entertainment/WWE
+World Wrestling Entertainment/WWE (2011–2016)

 Tough Enough and Florida Championship Wrestling (2011–2012)

 In 2011, Andrew competed in a non-televised Diva Search with World Wrestling Entertainment (WWE).
 Later that year, Andrew was one of fourteen contestants on the revival of Tough Enough, where she was the first eliminated.
+During her only appearance on the show, she was criticised for naming her favourite wrestling match of all time as being Melina vs. Alicia Fox.

 Immediately after being eliminated from Tough Enough, Andrew confirmed on her Twitter account that WWE had signed her to a contract.
 She was then assigned to WWE's then-developmental territory, Florida Championship Wrestling (FCW), and made her debut on July 7, 2011, as a ring announcer at an FCW house show.
 On July 9, she made her in-ring debut, under the ring name Cameron Lynn, in a Divas battle royal, which consisted of Audrey Marie, Caylee Turner, Kaitlyn, Maxine, Raquel Diaz, Sonia, and Aksana, in which Lynn was eliminated first.
 On the October 9, 2011, episode of FCW TV, she made her televised debut with Byron Saxton, accompanying Naomi Knight to ringside during her match against Leah West, which Knight won.
 On the October 23 episode of FCW TV, Lynn teamed with Knight in a winning effort against Caylee Turner and Kaitlyn.